 A Court will also consider the financial contribution the child can make towards his or her university expenses (in terms of scholarships, bursaries, trust funds, income earned, and student loans), and then divide the difference between the parents on a pro-rata basis, according to their incomes.

-In some cases, in addition to sharing the child’s university expenses, the payor parent may also have to continue monthly child support payments.
+In some cases, in addition to sharing the child’s university expenses, the payor parent may also have to continue monthly child support payments to the other.
 The amount of monthly support may be reduced, however, depending on the child’s living circumstances, ability to contribute to his or her own support, and the type of university expenses being shared.

 Do I have to pay spousal support to my spouse?

-If you earn more than your spouse and your spouse has a legal entitlement or ‘need’ for spousal support, you may be required to pay spousal support, unless you have a marriage contract that provides otherwise.
+If you earn more than your spouse and your spouse has the “need” for spousal support, you may be required to pay spousal support, unless you have a marriage contract that provides otherwise.

 The longer your marriage and the greater the difference between your incomes, the more likely it is that you will have to pay spousal support.